axelarnetwork/AxelarJS-Tutorial/README.md

 To deploy on Fantom run: `hh run scripts/deployFantom.ts --network fantom`

-If you do not want to go through the deployment process simply use the following addresses of the already deployed DistributionExecutable contract to use with the Hardhat Task
+If you do not want to go through the deployment process simply use the following addresses of the already deployed DistributionExecutable contract to use with the Hardhat Task.
+Though these will only work if you grant these contracts approval to spend tokens on your behalf.

 Polygon Address: `0x68474f4c8124ec22940ca3a682c862c8447da6b6`
 Fantom Address: `0x69aBe660cB7b4C5Bfb7c47Ff6B02d5294DA7Ce19`